ubytedev/SoftTagBody/README.md

 # SoftTagBody.uplugin (Experimental)
-Experimental SoftTagBody `UPROPERTY` metadata specifier that works with Typed Tags (new).
+Experimental SoftTagBody UPROPERTY metadata specifier that works with Typed Tags.
 Introduces `TSoftTagBodyFieldRegistration` and `TSoftTagBodyStatics`.

 ## Recommended optional plugins (used in the example below)